shrutishukla205/Chatbot-using-python-with-TKinter-GUI-/README.md

 # Chatbot-using-python-with-TKinter-GUI-
-This project is a simple Chatbot(Suzu) application built using Python with a Graphical User Interface (GUI) developed using Tkinter.
-The main goal of this project is to create an interactive system where users can communicate with a chatbot through a user-friendly window instead of the command line.
+This project is a simple  Rule-based Chatbot(Suzu) application built using Python with a Graphical User Interface (GUI) developed using Tkinter.
+The main goal of this project is to create an interactive system where users can communicate with a chatbot through a user-friendly window.

 ## 🤖 Chatbot Using Python with (Tkinter GUI)
 A beginner-friendly Rule-based chatbot (Suzu) built using Python and Tkinter GUI.
 The chatbot interacts with users through a graphical interface and responds to predefined queries in real time.